build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 In this section you created a Lambda function that isolates a compromised host into a different security group.
 This lambda function is called by EventBridge when a GuardDuty finding is matched by the EventBridge rule.
 In the next section you will apply the entire configuration.

-## Step 8: Apply The Configuration to your AWS Account.
+## Step 8: Apply The Configuration to your AWS Account

 8.1.
 Perform a `terraform init`.
 This will initialize all of the modules that you have added code to in this tutorial.
 The output should resemble the following.

 ![](/images/0013.png)

 > Note that if you already have GuardDuty enabled in your account the apply will fail.
 Ensure

 8.1.
 Do a `terraform plan`.
 8.2.
 Do a `terraform apply` to push the changes to AWS.
 Once applied your should have an output that resembles the following: